Introduction to our research

-We organise our research through 8 research groups who cover many sub-disciplines of Computer Science.
+We organise our research through seven research groups who cover many sub-disciplines of computer science.
 Our research covers a diverse range of interdisciplinary areas, informs our teaching and has strong links with industry.

-Research in the Agents Lab spans the specification, design and implementation of agent-based systems, including logics for agents, agent programming and verification, and the application of agents in simulation and virtual environments.
+Research in the Agents Laboratory spans the specification, design and implementation of agent-based systems, including logics for agents, agent programming and verification, and the application of agents in simulation and virtual environments.

 The CVL performs basic and applied research in image manipulation, analysis and computer vision.
 Our goals are to develop novel and efficient techniques for the extraction of quantitative descriptions of viewed objects from a variety of images and image sequences, and to translate those techniques into high quality software tools that can be used to address real world problems.